kitnato/neverquest/source/data/manual.md

 ### Death

 When your [health](#health) reaches 0, you can be reborn on stage 1 with your [power level](#attributes) intact, but having lost all equipped gear and unspent [essence](#essence).
-Upon reaching the stage again in which you previously died, you may scavenge your corpse to recover a fraction of the lost essence.
+Upon reaching the stage again in which you previously died, you may scavenge your corpse to recover most of the lost essence.

 ## Encounter